hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	NOTE: If 'P' (capital P) is used for pasting, then it wont adjust the cell addresses.

-* supports a readonly view mode, if required.

-* auto-adjust to terminal window size changes.

 * Try be simple and sane wrt fieldsep and textquote.

 	If fieldsep in cell content, auto protect with text quoting of cell content.